-Sausage-Stuffed Steak Rolls (London Broil in Oven or Crockpot)
+Sausage-Stuffed Steak Rolls (London Broil Pinwheels)

 Sliced Stuffed London Broil on a serving platterPin

-As an Amazon Associate, I earn from qualifying purchases.
+This post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Years ago, I made this recipe for company and immediately knew it was a keeper.
 It starts with a thin cut of beef—London broil or round steak—rolled up with sausage, breadcrumbs, and peppers.
 After a few hours in the oven or slow cooker, you’ve got tender, savory steak rolls that slice beautifully into pinwheels.